Leukemia Clinical Trials

 The exact cause of leukemia is not known, but it’s thought to result from a combination of genetic and environmental factors.
 Symptoms may include fatigue, fever, frequent infections, easy bruising or bleeding, weight loss, and swollen lymph nodes.

-5-Stem cell transplant (Bone marrow transplant): Replaces diseased bone marrow with healthy bone marrow, either from a donor (allogeneic transplant) or the patient’s own cells (autologous transplant).
-This can be a treatment option, especially for acute leukemia if other treatments are not effective.
+Stem cell transplant (Bone marrow transplant): Replaces diseased bone marrow with healthy bone marrow, either from a donor (allogeneic transplant) or the patient’s own cells (autologous transplant).
+This can be an option, especially for acute leukemia if other treatments are not effective.

 What are the mutations associated with Leukemia?